-Below $75,000 per year, more money reliably buys more daily happiness — fewer money-related worries, better health care, more options for pleasant activities.
-Above $75,000, additional income improves life satisfaction (how you judge your life when you think about it) but does nothing for experienced well-being (how you actually feel moment to moment).
+Below $75,000 in annual household income (circa 2010), more money buys more daily happiness — less stress, less pain, more enjoyment, more laughter.
+Above $75,000, additional income improves life satisfaction (how you evaluate your life) but does nothing for experienced well-being (how you actually feel during your day).
+The rich aren't happier moment-to-moment than the upper-middle class.
+They just think they are.

 The Framework